 This Instant Pot cheeseburger macaroni recipe will take you back to your childhood!
-Just 10 minutes in your pressure cooker makes this cheesy goulash hamburger helper style pasta dinner that your whole family will love.
+Just 10 minutes in your pressure cooker makes this cheesy goulash hamburger helper style pasta dinner.
+Your whole family will love it!
 It’s one of our favorite Instant Pot ground beef recipes.

-This is what you will need to make Instant Pot cheeseburger macaroni (or cheesy goulash of sorts):
+This is what you will need to make Instant Pot cheeseburger macaroni (or pressure cooker goulash of sorts):

 - Instant Pot or pressure cooker – this is the one I have